-My child has been diagnosed with ASD/PDD-NOS.
+My child has been diagnosed with ASD.
 What is the best treatment for this?

 However, ABA therapy for children with autism is not and should not be approached as a “cookie cutter” method.
 On the contrary, a successful ABA program is one in which the behavior analyst customizes the intervention to each child’s age, skills, interests, and family goals, as each program is tailored to meet each child’s needs.
-Children typically require 20-40 hours of therapy per week, depending on the skill level of the child.
-Additional therapies that can be implemented in combination with ABA therapy include, but are not limited to, speech therapy and occupational therapy.
+Children typically require anywhere between 10-40 hours of therapy per week, depending on the skill level of the child.
+Additional therapies that can be implemented in combination with ABA therapy include, but are not limited to, speech therapy, occupational therapy, and physical therapy.

 Do you only work with children who have an ASD diagnosis?

 No, our treatment is effective with children with and without formal diagnoses who are exhibiting disruptive behaviors as well as those that are experiencing language and social delays.
 However, most insurances do require a diagnosis of ASD in order for ABA therapy to be covered for.